miniedattu/MM_CarPark/carpark-guide-copy.md

 You may want to see the number of available bays, the current temperature, and the time.

-Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each piece of information?
+Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each of these pieces of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.

->Q. Which class is responsible for the number of available bays (and why)?
+Q. Which class is responsible for the number of available bays (and why)?
->
->Q. Which class is responsible for the current temperature (and why)?
+Q. Which class is responsible for the current temperature (and why)?
->
->Q. Which class is responsible for the time (and why)?
+Q. Which class is responsible for the time (and why)?
->

 --------

 ##### Detour: implement available bays

-You realize that you need to maintain the number of available bays.
+You realize that you are not currently maintaining the number of available bays.
 The number of available bays is a curious case.
-On the one hand, this value is an attribute of the car park.
+This value, on the one hand, clearly seems like an attribute of the car park.
 However, it is also a **property** of the car park's capacity and the number of cars in the car park.
 In other words, it is a **derived** value.
 We can calculate the number of available bays by subtracting the number of cars from the capacity.
 We can do this in the `CarPark` class by adding a `get_available_bays` method.
 This method will return the number of available bays.

-But you're uncomfortable with this because even though you derive the value through a calculation, it still seems like an attribute.
-Python has a built-in way of treating a method as a simple attribute.
-We can use it to protect values and make attributes derived via simple calculations easier to access.
+But you're uncomfortable with this because even though you derive the value through a calculation it still seems like an attribute.
+Python has a built-in way to treat a method as though it is a simple attribute.
+We can use it to protect values as well as make attributes derived via simple calculations easier to access.
 Fittingly, it is called a **property**.
 We can create a property by adding a `@property` decorator (we'll learn more about decorators in the diploma) to a method.
-While we have yet to fully understand decorators, the important thing is that they make a method act like an attribute.
+While we don't yet fully understand decorators, the important thing is that they make a method act like an attribute.

 Let's add `available_bays` as a property now: